CSA-OCP-GER/unicorn/challenges.scheduling.md

         image: redis
 ```

-Query the pods a show the node each pod is running on:
+Query the pods and show the node each pod is running on:

 ```shell
 $ kubectl get po -o wide